bonrita/extended_container/README.md

 Improved greatly on the autowiring feature.
 Below is what was improved.
 * Enable autowiring for all services of a module by default i.e if enabled for that particular module.
 * Enable autowiring of interfaces
+* Add the ability to autowire dependencies on controller methods.

 ## Patch core